THE UNIVERSE HOLDS US

 “In April of 2008, I had a miscarriage.
-And I called on the divine, and I felt held by family, held by my friends.
+I called on the Divine, and I felt held by family, held by my friends.
 I was closer to my husband than I’d ever been in my life.
 I feel like there’s those moments that either break you apart or bind you together.
 And I feel like it really bound us together.

-To come through that and still have openness and trust and be able to surrender, has made me a very different person.
-What I said is ’In order to hold life and death at the same time has made me a bigger and more solid, substantial person.’”
+She was right.
+It had nothing to do with Kenn.
+It was that I felt like the Universe had let me drop through the cracks.
+To come through that and still have openness and trust and be able to surrender has made me a very different person.
+What I said is: ‘To hold life and death at the same time has made me a bigger and more solid, substantial person.’”

 Patricia Sheerin is a shiatsu practitioner and healer.
 By her side in the world of healing is her husband, Kenn Day, who is a shaman.
 I am not sure how I met Patricia and Kenn, but they pointed the way to my own healing and gave me hope when I had no hope.